 Joseph (Genesis 41) wisely stored food when there was plenty of rain so there would be enough food for the time when there was no rain.
 The writer of Ecclesiastes says five times that being able to eat good and tasty food is a gift from God.
 God gave wild birds (quail) to eat and other food (manna) to the Israelites in the desert.
 Read Exodus 16.

 God does the same today as he gives us as much food as we need.
 It is easy to forget that the food that we grow or the money we earn to buy food comes from God.
-We may be tempted to store too much food.
-When we have too much food for ourselves we must be careful that we don’t forget that it came from God and that we need to give some to the people near us who don’t have enough.
+We may be tempted to store too much food or money.
+When we have too much food or money for ourselves we must be careful that we don’t forget that it came from God and that we need to give some to the people near us who don’t have enough.
 In the story of the Israelites (Deuteronomy 6 and 8) Moses warns the people with the words, “When you eat and have had enough, be careful not to forget the Lord your God”.
 In the story of the rich fool (Luke 12) Jesus tell us that we must not get too much money or things and that we must not forget to help others.

 It is good that in this training course we are thinking about making sure there is enough food, making sure we have the right kind of food and making sure we plan ahead.
 This work of having enough food for others and ourselves, in places like PNG where there is seldom too much food and where there is not enough food sometimes, is part of the work that God wants us to do.